 - Science: Students progress through earth science, physics, biology, advanced biology and chemistry during their five years of high school.
 Field work may include weather monitoring, water quality testing, reforestation studies, and simple lab work.
 (Taught in English.)

-- Math: Students progress each year through a study of pre-algebra, algebra I, geometry, algebra II and pre-calculus. ( Taught in English.)
+- Math: Students progress each year through a study of pre-algebra, algebra I, geometry, algebra II and pre-calculus. ( Taught in Spanish.)

 - Spanish: Students study linguistics, grammar, writing and literature.
 (Taught in Spanish.)